Q: Is this product legal?

 A: It depends on usage.

 At Sea: When offshore and/or outside of the legal limits of United States, the solids may be taken to the edge of the boat and dumped overboard.
 Dumping naturally produced matter in US inland lakes and coastal areas is illegal and environmentally unsound due to the potential for high concentrations of waste in these areas.
 High concentrations of waste results in elevated algae growth, and death of oxygen breathing aquatic species.
 Hygiene is an issue as well.
 This is not the case when out to sea.
-The Air Head Dry Toilet allows cruisers the opportunity to fill up on anchor and dump on passages, thereby eliminating the need to dirty the beautiful, clear tropical waters they worked so hard to sail to.
+The Air Head Composting Toilet allows cruisers the opportunity to fill up on anchor and dump on passages, thereby eliminating the need to dirty the beautiful, clear tropical waters they worked so hard to sail to.
 The solid tank should hold about a month of every day uses for a couple.

 On Land: Following the instructions provided with the unit on this topic, the solid tank contents may buried in ornamentals or sprinkled on top depending on conditions.
-A once a season emptying scenario is possible where a family of two consistently uses the Air Head Dry Toilet for five months twice each weekend totaling 80 uses or less.
+A once a season emptying scenario is possible where a family of two consistently uses the Air Head Composting Toilet for five months twice each weekend totaling 80 uses or less.
 This amount of usage allows tank contents sufficient time to dry or break down.
 After a seasons worth of boating the contents of the solid tank will be dry as a desert or slightly moist.
 In relative terms of course, the state of these contents will be surprisingly pleasant, having only a slight musty smell.
 This is assuming the tank is emptied the following spring or a few weeks after the last use.
 So the best scenario is to empty the following spring during commissioning.

 Q: Can the fan be turned off for periods when -- for instance -- the boat will be on a mooring?